Jotalea/format-any-disk/README.md

 - Designed for Linux-based operating systems.
 - Formats the selected drive only with the FAT32 filesystem.
 - Requires superuser privileges for execution.

+* "everywhere" means that it works on most modern systems available nowadays.